 A public consultation period of 6 months has taken place subsequent to the introduction of the ETRO.
 Meetings have taken place with a city centre stakeholder Group comprising Preston BID, Preston City Council, Virgin Rail, Lancashire Constabulary, the Shopping Centre Managers and retailers.

-The divisional county councillor has been consulted on the proposals contained in this report.
+The divisional county councillor has been consulted on the proposals.

 Implications:

 This item has the following implications, as indicated:

 Risk management